mrtexaznl/mediterraneancoinj/README.md

 #### Forwarding service

-This will download the block chain and eventually print a Bitcoin address that it has generated.
+This will download the block chain and eventually print a Mediterraneancoin address that it has generated.

 If you send coins to that address, it will forward them on to the address you specified.